 The price varies depending on the season, the amount of ruins you wish to see and your bargaining skills, but are usually in the region of around 300 baht per hour.

 The grandest, holiest and most beautiful temple in ancient Ayutthaya, Wat Phra Si Sanphet built in 1448, was the venue of royal ceremonies and also served as a private chapel of the royal family.

 Three towering bell-shaped Chedis frame the most historically important temple in old Ayutthaya, where the ashes of former Kings of this Kingdom lie.

 “This temple once housed a 16-meter high Buddha covered with over 300 kg of gold, but the Burmese set fire to the statue to melt the gold and destroyed the temple in the process.”
 My guide exclaims, pointing to the ruins scattered throughout.
 “The city was completely destroyed by the Burmese in 1767.”

 Opening hours: 8:00 am to 6:00 pm daily

 2) Wat Phanan Choeng

-Located on the South side of Ayutthaya, this monument is one of the oldest.
-“Wat Phanan Choeng is different from the other temples we will see today,” my guide advises.
-“It is one of the only temples still in use today and you will notice many Thais and Chinese worshipping here.”
+Located on the south side of the island, this monument is one of the oldest.
+“Wat Phanan Choeng is different from the other temples in Ayutthaya we will see today,” my guide advises.
+“It is one of the only temples still in use today and you will notice many Thais and Chinese worshiping here.”

 Inside you are sure to be impressed by an equally impressive 19-meter Buddha structure, Phra Chao Phananchoeng, which is housed in a specially designed large building.